10K Race Course

 The race starts on Congress Avenue Bridge.
-Travel northbound to E. 11th St. and turn right; Travel eastbound on E. 11th St. to San Jacinto Blvd. and turn left; Travel northbound on San Jacinto Blvd. to E. 15th St. and turn left; Travel westbound on 15th St. to Enfield Rd.; Travel westbound on Enfield Rd. to Winsted Ln. and turn left; Travel southbound on Winsted Ln. to Lake Austin Blvd. and turn right; Travel westbound on Lake Austin Blvd. to Veterans Dr. and turn left; Travel eastbound on Veterans Dr. to Stephen F. Austin Dr.; Travel eastbound on Stephen F. Austin Dr. to W. Cesar Chavez St. and turn right; Travel eastbound on W. Cesar Chavez St. to S. First St. and turn right; Travel southbound on S. First St. to W. Riverside Dr. and turn right; Travel westbound on W. Riverside Dr. to finish line at traffic circle.
+Travel northbound to E. 11th St. and turn right; Travel eastbound on E. 11th St. to San Jacinto Blvd. and turn left; Travel northbound on San Jacinto Blvd. to E. 12th St. and turn right; Travel eastbound to Trinity St. and turn left; Travel northbound to E. 15th St. and turn left; Travel westbound on 15th St. to Enfield Rd.; Travel westbound on Enfield Rd. to Winsted Ln. and turn left; Travel southbound on Winsted Ln. to Lake Austin Blvd. and turn right; Travel westbound on Lake Austin Blvd. to Veterans Dr. and turn left; Travel eastbound on Veterans Dr. to Stephen F. Austin Dr.; Travel eastbound on Stephen F. Austin Dr. to W. Cesar Chavez St. and turn right; Travel eastbound on W. Cesar Chavez St. to S. First St. and turn right; Travel southbound on S. First St. to W. Riverside Dr. and turn right; Travel westbound on W. Riverside Dr. to finish line at traffic circle.

 Statesman Capitol 10,000 (10 kilometers)